-3.1 The licensing authority must consider each application within 3 months of its having been made and reach a final decision on it within 9 months.
-The application must therefore be decided by 30 July 2021.
-Powers are delegated to the Head of Governance, Strategy and Performance (Monitoring Officer)to grant or where appropriate, renew licences only if there are no objections received from a consultee.
+3.1 The licensing authority must consider the application within 3 months of it having been made and reach a final decision on it within a further 6 months.
+The application must therefore be decided by 8 August 2023.
+The applicant has scheduled the public event to take place on 29 and 30 April 2023.
+Powers are delegated to the Head of Governance, Strategy and Performance to grant or where appropriate, renew licences only if there are no objections or adverse representations received from a consultee.
 In light of circumstances detailed within this report, it is appropriate that this matter be dealt with by the Licensing Committee.